STAT6

-Molecular biology
+Gene

 In the human genome, STAT6 protein is encoded by the STAT6 gene, located on the chromosome 12q13.3-q14.1.
 The gene encompasses over 19 kb and consists of 23 exons.

+Structure

 STAT6 shares structural similarity with the other STAT proteins and is composed of the N-terminal domain, DNA binding domain, SH3- like domain, SH2 domain and transactivation domain (TAD).

+Regulation

 STAT proteins are activated by the Janus family (JAKs) tyrosine kinases in response to cytokine exposure.
 STAT6 is activated by cytokines interleukin-4 (IL-4), and interleukin-13 (IL-13) with their receptors that both contain the α subunit of the IL-4 receptor (IL-4Rα).
 Tyrosine phosporylation of STAT6 after stimulation by IL-4 results in the formation of STAT6 homodimers that bind specific DNA elements via a DNA-binding domain.

 Function

 STAT6-mediated signaling pathway is required for the development of T-helper type 2 (Th2) cells and Th2 immune response.
-Expression of Th2 cytokines, including IL-4, IL-13, and IL-5, was reduced in STAT6 - / - mice.
+Expression of Th2 cytokines, including IL-4, IL-13, and IL-5, was reduced in STAT6-deficient mice.
 STAT 6 protein is crucial in IL4 mediated biological responses.
 It was found that STAT6 induce the expression of BCL2L1/BCL-X(L), which is responsible for the anti-apoptotic activity of IL4.
 IL-4 stimulates the phosphorylation of IL-4 receptor, which recruits cytosolic STAT6 by its SH2 domain and STAT6 is phosphorylated on tyrosine 641 (Y641) by JAK1, which results in the dimerization and nuclear translocation of STAT6 to activate target genes.
 Knockout studies in mice suggested the roles of this gene in differentiation of T helper 2 (Th2), expression of cell surface markers, and class switch of immunoglobulins.

 Activation of STAT6 signaling pathway is necessary in macrophage function, and is required for the M2 subtype activation of macrophages.
 STAT6 protein also regulates other transcription factor as Gata3, which is important regulator of Th2 differentiation.
 STAT6 is also required for the development of IL-9-secreting T cells.

-STAT6 is also involved in IL4 signaling in B cells, and STAT6 determines the levels of CD20 on the surface of normal and malignant B lymphocytes.